 A safe recovery supported by tailored physiotherapy

 The team of Orthopaedic Specialists are here to help you get back to doing the things you love and will support you every step of the way.
 The first step is to meet with a Consultant to identify the potential cause of your pain to determine the best treatment for your needs.
 You can choose to have this appointment at KIMS Hospital or Sevenoaks Medical Centre.

 Before your operation, it is always best to be well informed about your procedure.
 You can ask your Consultant any questions you may have about your shoulder surgery to help support your recovery.
-Our physiotherapy team will also work with you on a programme to support a safe and speedy recovery that is tailored to your requirements.
+The physiotherapy team will also work with you on a programme to support a safe and speedy recovery that is tailored to your requirements.